paulkernfeld/contiguous-data-in-rust/README.md

 }
 ```

-...but you can collect into a boxed array:
+...but you can collect into a boxed slice:

 ```rust
 const MY_DATA: [i8; 3] = [1, 2, 3];